gauravmehta13/razorpay_web/README.md

 ![image](https://user-images.githubusercontent.com/14369357/48184454-17c1bc80-e358-11e8-8821-269a30935a68.png)

-A flutter plugin for razorpay integration for Web , Android and iOS.
+A flutter plugin for razorpay integration for Web, Android, iOS, and Windows.

 <p align="center">